Skip to main content

 D) CHECK

-A) To auto-increment advisor IDs
+A) To auto-increment warehouse IDs

 B) To allow duplicate assignments